AuCson/aucson.github.io/index.md

 National University of Singapore - GPA 4.00/4.00

-Among all the courses I took in fudan, I enjoyed Mathematics Analysis(by Dr. Xilin Xie) and Digital Signal Processing(by Dr. Xiangyang Xue) most.
+Among all the courses I took in Fudan, I enjoyed Mathematics Analysis(by Dr. Xilin Xie) and Digital Signal Processing(by Dr. Xiangyang Xue) most.

 ## Abilities
 - Proficient: Python, PyTorch